 Investigation of emerging principles of industrial quality and its implementation.
 Emphasis on the quality function, implementation, cost, and management in construction, manufacturing, and service industries.
-The course provides participation with a set of quality concepts, tools, and knowledge required for their application in quality planning, quality improvement, quality assurance, and quality control.
+The course provides participation with a set of quality concepts, tools, and knowledge required for their application in quality planning, improvement, assurance, and control.
 Quality gurus.

-PMGT 519 PROJECT PLANNING & SCHEDULING - 3 semester hours
+PMGT 519 PROJECT PLANNING AND SCHEDULING - 3 semester hours